How to Find the Best Flower Shop Near You: Location & Quality Guide

 Few things are more frustrating than receiving a bill that’s significantly higher than the price you were quoted.
 Unfortunately, some florists rely on hidden fees to increase their profits.
 Watch out for:

 Delivery charges that weren’t mentioned upfront.
-These can sometimes add $10-20 to your order.
+These can sometimes add $10-20 or more to your order depending on location.
 Always ask specifically, “What is the total cost including delivery to [address]?”

 Service fees or handling charges that suddenly appear at checkout.
 These might be called “care and handling,” “processing,” or similar terms.